frodsan/recipes/README.md

 #### Searching recipes by ingredients

-Since `jsonb` is used for the ingredients field, it is possible to parse each string in the JSON array into a `tsvector`.
-This is a sorted list of normalized lexemes:
+Since the ingredients field uses `jsonb`, it is possible to parse each string in the JSON array into a `tsvector`, a sorted list of normalized lexemes:

 ```sql